wp-plugins/youtube-master/readme.txt

 1. Use the Wordpress Installer, Updater.
 2. Activate in the "Plugins" admin panel.
-3. Visit the "Widget Page | Youtube Master" to configure the settings and your template widget position.
+3. Visit the "Widget Page | Youtube Master Widgets" to configure widget settings and your template widget position.
 4. [Youtube Master Documentation](http://wordpress.techgasp.com/youtube-master-documentation/)